Michael J. Warner

-Michael J. Warner was a member of the Wisconsin State Assembly.
+Michael J. Warner (February 15, 1843 - 1919) was an Irish-born American member of the Wisconsin State Assembly.

 Biography

 Warner was born on February 15, 1843, in County Cork, Ireland.
 He later moved to Adams County, Wisconsin.
 During the American Civil War, he served with the 25th Wisconsin Volunteer Infantry Regiment of the Union Army.
 In 1866, Warner moved to Hale, Wisconsin.
 He died in 1919.

 Political career

 Warner was elected to the Assembly in 1890.
 Other positions he held include town clerk and chairman of the town board (similar to city council) of Hale.
 He was a Democrat.